alessandrocanal/lisca/README.md

 ```
 cd ..
 ```
-create new rails app based on Lisca template:
+create new rails app with postgresql db, no test unit and based on Lisca template:
 ```
-rails new thenextbigthing -m lisca/tpl.rb
+rails new thenextbigthing -d postgresql -T -m lisca/tpl.rb
 ```

 ##Features